oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 ```
 For more details about using the `WDT_MODEL_SECRETS_NAME_DIR_PAIRS` environment variable, see [Model Tokens]({{< relref "/concepts/model#model-tokens" >}}) .

-In WebLogic Kubernetes Operator "Model in Image" environments, the environment variable `DOMAIN_UID` is automatically set from the value in the domain resource file.
+In WebLogic Kubernetes Operator [Model in Image](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/model-in-image/) environments, the environment variable `DOMAIN_UID` is automatically set from the value in the domain resource file.
 The variable `WDT_MODEL_SECRETS_NAME_DIR_PAIRS` is automatically set to the directory containing WebLogic admin credentials.

 #### The create secrets script